 In the Upanishads, Real Being is Brahman.
 Enlightenment entails realization of the eternal, everlasting, unchanging ground of Being, known as Brahman.

-In the 8th Century AD, the philosopher Adi Shankara offered a commentary of several of the Upanishads that is quite helpful for our understanding.
+In the 8th Century AD, the philosopher Adi Shankara offered a commentary of several of the Upanishads that is quite helpful for our understanding of Real Being.
 In a commentary on the Katha Upanishad, Shankara discusses the meaning of the Upanishads.
 He says,”the word Upanishad is formed by adding the upa (near) and the ni (with certainty) to the root sad, meaning, to shatter or kill, to attain, to loosen.”

 For example take the spiritual symbolism of the heart.
 The heart is a paradigmatic sacred symbol.
 The Upanishads say that spiritual seekers should seek the lotus of the heart.
 In the lotus of the heart there is a cave.
 In the cave there is a space; and this space opens to reveal the limitless and supreme Truth of Brahman.

 Or take the symbolism of the Sun, as spiritual light.
 Isa Upanishad tells us that the one subtle forms of Brahman is the eternal light, likened to an inner sun.
 One meditates upon the symbol of light as Self-effulgence and Self-illumination, as subtle form of one’s own Self-becoming.

 The absolute truth of Real Being (Brahman) extends beyond path all-together.
 Brahman as the ground of Being and of the Self, it is not objectifiable, and can never be known as an object.
 The Spiritual Path aims toward an object which can never be an object of consciousness, and therefore must be known through the bliss and truth of the Self.
 Bliss emerges as one experiences the qualities of Real Being (Brahman).